-At KC Property Connection, we will house your house fast and as-is.
+At KC Property Connection, we will buy your house fast and as-is.
 Selling your home to us is easy; you have to follow these four easy steps.

 - Call us or submit our online form with the necessary information about your home.

 - Arrange a free visit for a quick assessment of the property and its location.

 - Receive a fair, all-cash offer.

 - Set the closing day and get your cash.